 - On the main line, they idle while meeting or passing other trains and to maintain air brake pressure;

-- In cold temperatures, they idle to keep their fuel and water lines from freezing.
+- In cold temperatures, they idle to keep their cooling system from freezing.

 Union Pacific has a comprehensive plan to reduce the amount of time locomotive engines idle.
 Part of the plan involves using automatic stop-start equipment on newer locomotives to eliminate unnecessary idling.
 Older locomotives are being retrofitted with similar technology.
-More than 70 percent of Union Pacific's locomotive fleet is equipped with this technology.
+Nearly 95 percent of Union Pacific's locomotive fleet is equipped with this technology.
 Locomotive shutdowns can save 15-24 gallons of fuel per locomotive, per day.

 Operating practices that improve fuel efficiency and reduce fuel consumption include:

-- Managing train speeds to maximize miles per gallon;
+- Managing train speeds and length to maximize miles per gallon, avoid stopping and maintain network fluidity;

 How we manage rail cars has tremendous environmental value.
 Actions include: